-Tahmoor Mine currently extracts groundwater that drains into underground mine workings and pumps this water to the surface via three dewatering lines before treating the water and discharging it off site.
+Tahmoor Mine currently extracts groundwater that drains into underground mine workings and pumps this water to the surface via three dewatering lines.

 Tahmoor Mine falls within the 'Greater Metropolitan Region Groundwater Sources' WSP (NOW, 2011b), which commenced in 2011.
 Figure 2-1 indicates the extent of this WSP, along with the various groundwater sources in this region that are regulated by the WSP.
 A WSP is used to manage the average long-term annual volume of water extracted from a given groundwater source.